Tiberiu97/Proiect-practic-Testare-manuala/README.md

 >* Testing environment is up and running: https://opensource-demo.orangehrmlive.com/

->* Access to the testing environment is given: Username : Admin | Password : admin123
+>* Access to the testing environment is given: Username: Admin | Password: admin123

 >* Cycle summary was created

 >* Test cases were added to the cycle summary

->* Postman collection with the dependents API methods was created
+>* Postman collection with the immigrations API methods was created

 >* Authorization token was created for accessing the API

+>* The Chrome browser is installed

 <h2>1.6 Test Execution</h2>